 How to make the perfect compost

 If you’ve got plenty of space, the best way to make your own compost is to use a system of bays or bins, in which compost can easily be turned from one to the next.
 Our modular wooden compost bins are ideal.
-They can be easily assembled in minutes, with no screws, nails or special tools required, and are designed for maximum composting efficiency.
+Easily assembled in minutes, with no screws, nails or special tools required, they are designed for maximum composting efficiency.
 The impressive 573-litre capacity holds a large amount of material and allows your compost to reach a high temperature, whilst the sustainably sourced wooden sides insulate whilst allowing ventilation through gaps between the planks.
-These wooden panels can be slid out on all sides to allow easy access.
-We recommend starting with two bins to be able to turn your compost from one to the next, but more modules can be added on at any time, once you discover what a fantastic system this is!
+Simply slide out the wooden panels on any side to allow easy access.
+We recommend starting with two bins, so you can turn your compost from one to the next.
+Add more modules at any time, once you discover what a fantastic system this is!

 How to make compost in a small garden

 If you’re short on outside space, don’t worry – it’s still really easy to make your own homemade compost!
 Our Green Johanna Composter and Garden Grow Rotating Composter are both designed to produce great quality compost whilst fitting into even the smallest garden or courtyard.
 The Green Johanna stores an impressive 330 litres and retains heat well to maintain a high temperature in your compost.
 Simply add garden and kitchen waste to the top and extract the finished compost through a hatch at the base.
 The rotating composter is perfect for batch composting, with two compartments each holding 80 litres.
 By mixing and aerating the material, the rotating system ensures the composting process proceeds with maximum efficiency.